karmada-io/karmada/docs/working-with-kyverno.md

 # Working with Kyverno

-[Kyverno](https://github.com/kyverno/kyverno) , a [Cloud Native Computing Foundation ](https://cncf.io/) project, is a policy engine designed for Kubernetes.
+[Kyverno](https://github.com/kyverno/kyverno), a [Cloud Native Computing Foundation](https://cncf.io/) project, is a policy engine designed for Kubernetes.
 It can validate, mutate, and generate configurations using admission controls and background scans.
 Kyverno policies are Kubernetes resources and do not require learning a new language.
 Kyverno is designed to work nicely with tools you already use like kubectl, kustomize, and Git.

 This document gives an example to demonstrate how to use the `Kyverno` to manage policy.